vineetschaudhary/TwitterSearch/README.md

 <br>
 # Tests

-There are 7 testcases to test the functionality can be more.
-TwitterApplicationTests is the class which contains all the tests.
+There are integration and unit testcases to test the functionality.
+TwitterApplicationTests is the class which contains all the integration tests and TwitterSearchEngineTest contains unit testcases.